reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 .. literalinclude:: ../../../../demos/python/demo-equilibrium-co2-solubility-nacl-brine.py
     :start-at: Step 9

-In this specific case in which there were no initial element C in the aqueous phase, the value corresponding to the amount of element C in the aqueous phase is our solubility of CO2 in the NaCl brine with the previously prescribed conditions.
+In this specific case, in which there was no initial element C in the aqueous phase, the value corresponding to the amount of element C in the aqueous phase is our solubility of |CO2| in the NaCl brine with the previously prescribed conditions.

 .. tip::